Adil Nabi: Greece

 In January 2019, Nabi announced on Twitter that he had signed for OFI.
 He described the move as "crazy".
 In his debut against Panetolikos on 20 January, he scored two free kicks in a 3–0 home win.
-He was named Superleague Greece's player of the week, and satellite channel Nova Sport named his goal as the best in Europe that week.
-Nabi scored a free kick very late into the second leg of the relegation play-offs against Cretan rivals Platanias that ensured a win and a place in the 2019–20 Superleague.
+He was named Super League Greece's player of the week, and satellite channel Nova Sport named his goal as the best in Europe that week.
+Nabi scored a free kick very late into the second leg of the relegation play-offs against Cretan rivals Platanias that ensured a win and a place in the 2019–20 Super League.

 On 26 January 2022, Nabi signed for Atromitos also in Greece's top flight, on a deal until 2024.
 A year and a day later, he signed for Super League Greece 2 club Athens Kallithea.

-Cyprus
+Doxa Katokopias

 On 9 July 2023, Sky Sports had announced that Nabi had arrived in Cyprus to sign for Doxa Katokopias.
 Five days later, he was signed on a deal until the end of the season, and assigned the squad number 10.
 The move was the fifth country in the career, after previous spells playing in England, Scotland, Greece and India.

 After a season out of professional football, Nabi appeared to return with another Cypriot team in July 2025, signing with newly-promoted First Division side Akritas Chlorakas before leaving the club due to not being registered in time.

+Harborough Town

+After two years as free agent, Adil signed for Southern Football League side Harborough Town on 3 March 2026.

+Panachaiki

+On 2026-07-25 Nabi was signed by Panachaiki.
+The 32-year-old English-born Pakistani international midfielder returns to Greece, having previously played for OFI and Atromitos.

 International career

 Nabi played for England under-16 and under-17 national team during his teens, scoring 3 goals in his 9 games for the older age group.

 Adil is eligible to play for Pakistan, his younger brothers, Rahis and Samir had already played for the Pakistan national football team.
 In June 2023, Adil confirmed his intention to play for Pakistan in the FIFA World Cup qualifiers.
 However in March 2024, after receiving the documentation, Nabi along with Etzaz Hussain reportedly declined to play under the then management staff of the Pakistan Football Federation for the 2026 FIFA World Cup qualification against Jordan.

+In June 2026, Nabi made his senior international debut with Pakistan at the 2026 Diamond Jubilee International Football Tournament.